goksinan/pca_on_wine_quality_data/README.md

-## Data science question: Find out which features of wine are important to determine quality.
+### Data science question: Find out which features of wine are more important when determining its quality.

-### We will use the Wine Quality Data Set for red wines created by P. Cortez et al. It has 11 variables and 1600 observations.
+We will use the Wine Quality Dataset for red wines created by P. Cortez et al. It has 11 variables and 1600 observations.